-The select function is another form of the subscript notation ([i]), mainly provided for backwards-compatibility.
-The select function is also useful as an argument to higher-order functions.
-The subscript notation is generally recommended because it will report a more useful position for any selection errors.
+Update an element in a list returning a new list with one element changed/updated.
+This function does not change the given list.
+This is another form of the subscript notation (see above), mainly provided for backwards compatibility.
+The update function may also be useful as an argument to a higher-order function.
+The subscript notation is generally recommended because it will report a more useful position for any update errors.